eliasbuchwald/-reddit/Install-guide.md

 ## Cassandra

-Cassandra is a vital component the reddit architecture that stores many pieces of data used throughout the site.
+Cassandra is a vital component of the reddit architecture that stores many pieces of data used throughout the site.

 You must create the keyspace for reddit and the `permacache` column family.